andymeneely/project-timber-wolf/scenarios/scenarios.md

 ### Standalone Challenge: All the Things

-To complete this challenge, you must get all of the loot items.
+To complete this challenge, you must get all of the loot items, including all cash.
 You must use the following crew and skills:

 * TBD
 * TBD